Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The number of nucleotides of ribosome binding site can be different with AGGAGG.
 Default is 2.
       --start_codon START_CODON [START_CODON ...], -ac START_CODON [START_CODON ...]
-                            The types of start coden.
+                            The types of start codon.
 If multiple types need to be assigned, please use space to separate them.
 Default is ATG.
       --max_dist_rbs MAX_DIST_RBS, -Mr MAX_DIST_RBS